bajamircea/bajamircea.github.io/_posts/2021-04-17-branch_stability.markdown

 - `push` anyway, accept that the `develop` is not stable, handle/accept the impact on developer productivity
 - Accept scalability issues, lower rate of commits to the stable line
+- The scalability is also impacted by the "race to push": the attempt to push a merge before someone else pushes theirs
 - Reduce the amount/duration of tests
 - Use a skilled, dedicated merger (e.g. Linus Torvalds for the Linux kernel) or automate merging after testing